darshanrao/TripIntelAI/INTERACTIVE_README.md

-# TripIntelAI Interactive Trip Validator
+# TripIntelAI with Interactive Trip Validator

-This README explains how to use the interactive trip validator component we've added to TripIntelAI.
+This README explains how to use the interactive trip validator component we've integrated into TripIntelAI.
 This feature enhances the trip planning experience by engaging users in a conversational way when information is missing or incomplete.

 ## Overview